kingdave4/My-Portfolio/content/Blog/ContainerizeSportBlog.md

 ## 📌 Overview

-This project was born out of my curiosity to better understand how APIs, containers, and cloud infrastructure all work together in real-world applications.
-The **Containerized Sports API Management System** is my fourth DevOps Challenge, and it pushed me to explore AWS ECS (Fargate), API Gateway, and Terraform much more deeply than I had before.
+Welcome to my forth project in the DevOps Challenge, this project gave me a real-world experience and exposure to understand of how APIs, containers, and cloud infrastructure all work together in real-world applications.
+The **Containerized Sports API Management System** pushed me to explore more AWS services like ECS (Fargate), ECR, and API Gateway, all built with Terraform.

-It was a fun (and sometimes frustrating) project that ended with a fully functioning, serverless, and secure API system for fetching real-time sports data.

-## 🏗️ Project Motivation

-I love sports and I love tech.
-I thought, why not bring them together in a way that also sharpens my cloud and DevOps skills?
-The goal was to containerize a lightweight Python API that interacts with SerpAPI, deploy it to AWS using Fargate, and expose it through API Gateway so it could be consumed easily from anywhere.

 ## 🛠️ Project Architecture

 ![Project NBA Game update diagram](/images/sportdiagram.png)

-The system has a few key moving parts:

-* A **Flask app** that talks to SerpAPI
-* A **Docker container** running that app
-* An **ECR repo** to store the image
-* A **Fargate service** that runs the container on AWS ECS
-* An **API Gateway** endpoint that exposes the app to the outside world
-* **CloudWatch Logs** to track what's happening under the hood

-Everything is spun up using Terraform.

-## 📈 Key Features
+## What This Project Does

-* Real-time sports data retrieval from SerpAPI
+✅ **Fetches Sports Data**: Retrieves real-time sports data from the SerpAPI.
-* Containerized Python backend with Flask
-* Deployment via ECS Fargate (serverless)
-* RESTful API exposed via API Gateway
-* Full observability via CloudWatch
+✅ **Containerized Backend**: Runs a Flask API inside a Docker container.
+✅ **Deploys to AWS ECS (Fargate)**: Ensures a fully managed, serverless infrastructure.
+✅ **Exposes REST API**: Uses API Gateway to provide a secure endpoint.
+✅ **Monitors with CloudWatch**: Tracks API activity and logs errors.

 ## 🔧 Tools & Technologies